Skip to content

 FieldTypeDescriptionExample

-textTEXTFormatted textual summary of tables found in the specified database.Tables in Database: analytics - users - orders - products
+textSTRINGReadable summary of the tables found in the specified database.Tables in Database: analytics_db - users - orders - products (3 tables)

 Important Notes

-• Timeouts: Large catalogs or slow connections may require increasing the timeout.
+• Timeouts: Large schemas or slow networks may require increasing the timeout.

 Troubleshooting